soundarmoorthy/origami/README.md

 Origami is a .NET Core console application that will convert a hierarchial json file from the azure database migration tool, to a flatterned excel file.

 ### Why Origami
-Origami is a visualization tool for the data genereated by the Microsoft [Data Migration Assistant (DMA)](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver15) tool.
+Origami is a data warehousing tool for the data genereated by the Microsoft [Data Migration Assistant (DMA)](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-ver15) tool.
 This tool is used to analyze on-prem SQL Server databases and produce a report that will show the list of incompatibilities / warnings when migrating them to the cloud.
 Unfortunately the tool produces a json file that is not very helpful in socializing the output, slice and dice and play around.
 Origimai takes this json file as input and produces a flatterned excel file that has all the data as columns by introducing redundancy.
 Once converted it's easy to answer some of the following questions easily
 * How many unique migration blockers do we have
 * Which database has the most number of issues
 * What is count of issues for a given database